Trolley numbers down but flu to impact on hospitals

 The hospitals with the worst overcrowding on Wednesday morning, according to the HSE figures, were University Hospital Limerick (21 patients on trolleys) and the Mater Hospital in Dublin (19).

-The HSE counts patients on trolleys only while the INMO count includes other patients in wards who are also waiting to be admitted.
+The HSE counts patients on trolleys only.
+The INMO says its count is more accurate because it includes patients in wards who are also waiting to be admitted.

 Trolley numbers may rise over the coming months as the number of flu cases increases, but health experts say the flu vaccine provided this winter is a good match for the strain of the disease expected to predominate.